Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports converting FFB and oil palm trunks and fronds into organic materials to maintain soil properties at an optimum level and the recycling of POME into fertilisers is another common practice.
+The company also reports that it converts EFB, oil palm trunks and fronds into organic materials to maintain soil properties at an optimum level and the recycling of POME into fertilisers is another common practice.

 • Y